disys-lab/meliso/README.md

 Run through the tutorial in `MelisoDriver.py`.
 The tutorial presents a simple example of using Meliso to perform MatVecs.

-`mpiexec --allow-run-as-root --oversubscribe -n 4 python3 -m mpi4py.bench helloworld`
+`mpiexec --allow-run-as-root --oversubscribe -n <num_procs> python3 MelisoDriver.py`